zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 Reading the first line, we see a variable, `first_number` being assigned to something, `get_variable_from_file`.
 This is actually another method!
-For now, we don't need to know what this method is doing (although we could probably guess by its name).
+For now, we don't need to know what this method is doing (although, given its name, we could probably guess).
 All we need to know is that the _result_ of `get_variable_from_file('./calculator.rb', "first_number")` is getting assigned to `first_number`.